 We Depend Upon Our Key Personnel, And The Loss Of Any Key Personnel, Or Our Failure To Attract And Retain Key Personnel, Could Adversely Affect Our Future Performance, Including Product Development, Strategic Plans, Marketing And Other Objectives.
 The loss or failure to attract and retain key personnel could significantly impede our performance, including product development, strategic plans, marketing and other objectives.
-Our success depends to a substantial extent not only on the ability and experience of our senior management, but particularly upon Anthony So, our Chief Executive Officer.
-We do not have key man life insurance on either Mr. Anthony So or Mr. Andrew So.
-To the extent that the services of either Mr. Anthony So or Mr. Andrew So would be unavailable to us, we would be required to obtain another person or persons to perform their duties.
-We may be unable to employ another qualified person with the appropriate background and expertise to replace Mr. So on terms suitable to us.
+Our success depends to a substantial extent not only on the ability and experience of our senior management, but particularly upon Anthony So, our Chairman of the Board and Andrew So, our Chief Executive Officer.
+We have key man life insurance on Mr. Andrew So, but not for Mr. Anthony So.
+To the extent that the services of either Mr. Anthony So or Mr. Andrew So would be unavailable to us, we would be required to obtain another person or persons to perform his duties.
+We may be unable to employ another qualified person with the appropriate background and expertise to replace either of these persons on terms suitable to us.